 How many of you can say that you wouldn't get a thrill going into a 90° corner at 50 mph, holding the gas pedal to the floor until the very last second and then cramming the brakes to just before full lock-up so that you can negotiate the corner?
-Imagine what it is like weaving back an forth through a series of cones - with your gas pedal foot to the floor - and still keeping the car under control; you finish the run and are leading the competition by .245 of a second .
+Imagine what it is like weaving back and forth through a series of cones - with your gas pedal foot to the floor - and still keeping the car under control; you finish the run and are leading the competition by .245 seconds.
 Will the competition catch you or is your lead of 245 thousandths of a second ENOUGH?
-This is Indeed low cost, low risk motorsports!
+This is indeed low cost, low risk motorsports!

 Yes, YOU can successfully compete in your mechanically sound daily driver street car!
-The Houston Region offers Street tire classes, Women's Classes, Open classes and rookie classes.
+The Houston Region offers Street tire classes, Women's Classes, Open classes and novice classes.
 All of these classes are then broken down into like car types and levels of preparation, so your Toyota Camry will not be in head to head competition with a souped up Mustang Cobra.
 It is not uncommon to see mom or dad competing against their 16-18 year old son or daughter.
 This form of motorsport has more driver participation than any other form in the country.
-Each year there is a National Championship held in Topeka Kansas, where people from all over the U.S. and Canada (and occasionally from overseas) compete to see who the best drivers in the nation are.
-Last year there were just over 1,100 drivers in Topeka and this year I expect even more.
+Each year there is a National Championship held in Lincoln Nebraska, where people from all over the U.S. and Canada (and occasionally from overseas) compete to see who the best drivers in the nation are.
+Last year there were just over 1,100 drivers competing in Lincoln and this year I expect even more.

 What class would my car run in?

 SCCA Solo has six major competition categories which are then broken down in classes of like cars.

 The major categories are as follows: